xenral/litepanel/src/app/dashboard/components/showcase/README.md

-# Enhanced UI Components Showcase
+# Component Showcase

-This page demonstrates all the enhanced UI components and fixes that have been added to the ThemeCraft project.
+This page demonstrates all the enhanced UI components and fixes that have been added to the LiteControl project.

 ## 🎯 Issues Fixed